Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 Something like:

-Also, just to give a quick tip here, make sure the pitch is at the top of your Store page using the description box, so that anyone searching for you on the Discover page can immediately know what you’re offering.
+Also, make sure the pitch is at the top of your Store page using the description box.
+This way, people finding you on the Discover page immediately know what you’re selling.

-2. Make your Whop profile and brand distinct
+2. Make your store page and brand distinct

-Whop gives you the ability to customize your Store page a whole lot, so use that to you’re advantage.
+We give you the ability to customize your entire store page, so take advantage.
 It doesn’t matter if you’re not a designer.
 You can still stand out by making your whop look intentional and consistent.

 For instance: